MotibRah/EventManagerReact/README.md

    - Event Status (Pending, Active, or Completed)

    The creator can also edit or delete their events as needed.
 Each event has three statuses:
-   - **Pending**: Events that are waiting to be approved or finalized.
+   - **Pending**: Events that are waiting to be approved or finalised.
    - **Active**: Events that are currently live and participants can join.
    - **Completed**: Events that have already concluded.